 Some condition needs to be followed by a collective investment management company:

-Independent director should be 50% of the total numbers of director.
+- Independent director should be 50% of the total number of director.

 A Collective Investment Management Company shall appoint a trustee who shall hold the assets of the collective investment scheme for the benefit of unitholders.